Sarepta Therapeutics (SRPT) Tanks 36% After 3rd Patient Death, SRPT Securities Class Action Pending; Investors With Substantial Losses And Persons With Knowledge Encouraged To Contact Hagens Berman

-The development comes in the wake of a securities class action styled Dolgicera v.
-Sarepta Therapeutics, Inc. et al., No. 1:25-cv-05317 (S.D.N.Y.), which seeks to represent investors who purchased or otherwise acquired Sarepta securities between June 22, 2023 and June 24, 2025.
+The development comes in the wake of a securities class action styled Dolgicer v.
+Sarepta Therapeutics, Inc., et al., No. 1:25-cv-05317 (S.D.N.Y.), which seeks to represent investors who purchased or otherwise acquired Sarepta securities between June 22, 2023 and June 24, 2025.

 National shareholders rights firm Hagens Berman continues to investigate the lawsuit’s legal claims and urges Sarepta investors who suffered substantial losses to submit your losses now.
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.